mistersingh179/sidekik/notes/step8.md

 - fix name of woker instance from instance to something else
 - refactor contract missing messaging to be when chain - yes & contracts - no
 - refactor processRpcUrl to have proper if statement for instance.current
+- removing and adding directory does not read its files which were before removed.
+  - seems like it still has cache even though it was removed.

 ### bug - slowness / performance issue when syncing directory